akka/akka/akka-docs/rst/java/persistence-schema-evolution.rst

 **Solution 2 - by manually handling the event versions:**
 Another solution, in case your serialization format does not support renames as easily as the above mentioned formats, is versioning your schema.
-For example, you could have made your events events carry an additional field called ``_version`` which was set to ``1`` (because it was the initial schema), and once you change the schema you bump this number to ``2``, and write an adapter which can perform the rename.
+For example, you could have made your events carry an additional field called ``_version`` which was set to ``1`` (because it was the initial schema), and once you change the schema you bump this number to ``2``, and write an adapter which can perform the rename.